-The Sizing Tables for each system type were ereated using conservative monthly 70th percentile water balances, using following methods described in the MAV Model LCA, 2014.
+Sizing Tables for each system type were tested using conservative monthly water balances, following methods described in the MAV Model LCA, 2014.
 Monthly 70th percentile rainfall was sourced from the Wyelangta BoM station (090087) and average evapotranspiration data for Lavers Hill was sourced from SILO (Scientific Information for Land Owners) climate databases, which are managed by the Queensland Government.
 The SILO databases use accurate meteorological data collected throughout Australia over long time periods.

-70th percentile monthly rainfall exceeds average monthly evapotranspiration in nine months offor the entire 'design' climate year in and around Lavers Hill.
+70th percentile monthly rainfall exceeds average monthly evapotranspiration for the entire 'design' climate year in and around Lavers Hill.
 As a result, there is a month-to-month surplus of hydraulic inputs and subsequently the monthly water balance does not resolve itself and cannot produce meaningful results for land application area sizing.
-The wet climate of the Lavers Hill area makes it a high risk for DWM and site-specific, detailed design will be required for unsewered parcels in this area.
-Mitigation measures (such as importation of topsoil to appropriate depths in the land application area) may be required to sustainably achieve land application of effluent on constrained parcels.